pannatron/RobodogV_Camp/README.md

 **Day 2: Python Basics II**

   -Dive into Python programming, covering essential syntax, data structures, and programming concepts.
 Python's simplicity and power make it the perfect language for beginners and experts alike.

+**Day 3: Image Processing and Computer Vision Fundamentals**

+  -Explore the basics of image processing and how computer vision algorithms can interpret and understand visual data.
+This knowledge is key to enabling robots to make sense of their surroundings.